-- 1) The declining student enrollment at SRJC continues to create significant fiscal challenges at SRJC.
+- The declining student enrollment at SRJC continues to create significant fiscal challenges at SRJC.
 Peaking at 37,146 students in Spring 2001, and dropping to 26,735 in Spring 2013, SRJC has experienced a 28% loss in enrollment numbers, which drives State funding formulas for SRJC. - 2) Health Fee Revenue: Closer to home, enrollment drops represent a corresponding loss of base revenue for Student Health Services (credit student headcount x Health Fee).
 The current sustainable staffing/budget/program plan relies upon about \$1,300,000 per year now, and Health Fee revenue is capturing around \$1,000,000 per year.
-A "structural deficit" exists. - 3) As to the "why" of enrollment drops, the prevailing theory is due to the excellent employment opportunities available in Sonoma County, and a strong economy.
-Other perspectives suggest this could also be impacted by high cost of living in Sonoma County (housing, transportation, food, healthcare without insurance costs) requiring multiple jobs to survive, and difficult or impossible to juggle with college attendance.
-This is a prevailing perspective also as it relates to problems with retention and completion in our student population.
-Another perspective is that the pipeline of high school students is shrinking. - 4) The college's status with the Accreditation Commission is precarious, flagged as being at risk financially, with less than a 5% reserve balance anticipated in 17-18, due to a structural deficit in the budget. - 5) Additional course section cuts to address the District's fiscal infrastructure problem, may result in additional drops in enrollment. - 6) Employee paid retirement benefits are increasing dramatically, as they are being phased in over the next 5 years.
-This has a significant impact on the budget District, Health Fee, categorical/grant programs, everyone...
-STRS was 8.5% in 2013, and is in the process of being phased up to 20% by 2020.
-PERS is similar.
-The added costs just for this on an annual basis is 0.5 FTE of a Medical Assistant position. - 7) Categorical program funding (SSSP, Equity, CalWORKs, EOPS, and DSPS) has had unprecedented amounts of money flowing in from the State, with very prescriptive allowable uses.
-What it doesn't fund is much of anything related to health support for students, and it doesn't cover college costs for administrative overhead.
+A "structural deficit" exists. - 3) As to the "why" of enrollment drops, the prevailing theories - excellent employment opportunities available in Sonoma County / strong economy. - high cost of living in Sonoma County (housing, transportation, food, healthcare without insurance costs) requiring multiple jobs to survive, and difficult to juggle with college attendance.